FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

 1. [How to theme FusionAuth's advanced registration forms](/blog/2020/09/01/theme-registration-form)
 1. Building a user profile portal with Flask, OAuth, and APIs (this one)

+**Most recently updated July 26, 2021.**

 ## Overview

 Before jumping into the code, let's outline what this blog post will cover.
 You'll learn how to set up a Flask application to use FusionAuth as a user data store.
 This post will only have one application and one tenant, but FusionAuth supports multiple tenants and applications out of the box, so if you need that logical separation, you got it.

 The Flask application will let users log in or register.
 After a user has been authenticated, it will display their profile information.
 This data will be retrieved in two ways, using both a standards based python OAuth library, `requests_oauthlib`, and with the FusionAuth [open source python client library](https://github.com/fusionauth/fusionauth-python-client).

 Why two ways?
-If all you need is data that is provided by an OpenID Connect (aka OIDC), then you should stick with standards, as this will give you maximal portability. `requests_oauthlib` can easily retrieve an access token that your software can present to other services which expect credentials.
+If all you need is data that is provided by an OpenID Connect (aka OIDC), then you should stick with standards, as this will give you maximal portability.
+While `requests_oauthlib` can easily retrieve an access token that your software can present to other services which expect credentials.
 These may be APIs you build or any other applications which use JWTs for authorization decisions.

 > What's the difference between OAuth and OIDC?
 OAuth is a standardized framework for authorization which delivers tokens to present to other systems to gain access.
 OIDC is another standardized framework built on top of OAuth which provides user data and authentication information.